Move-In Checklist

 - Health Advocate

-Note: Health Advocates are required to attend an class every Tuesday from 2:30 pm to 4:25 pm during the fall and spring semesters, so interested individuals will need to have that time available in their schedule. - Sustainability Advocate
+Note: Health Advocates are required to attend a class every Tuesday from 2:30-4:25 p.m. during the fall and spring semesters, so interested individuals will need to have that time available in their schedule. - Sustainability Advocate

 Space is going to be limited in your room/apartment.
 Because of this, we encourage residents to only bring essentials when first moving in.
 You can then assess what you need after knowing how much space you have.